slatedocs/slate/source/includes/_endpoint-team.md

 Supported `permissions`, all boolean, include:

 * **manage_members**: Whether the user may add or remove users from the team, as well as modify the permissions of users on the team; i.e., PATCH the member catalog.
+Default is False, except for the team owner.

 #### PATCH